adopted-ember-addons/ember-data-factory-guy/README.md

 ### Testing - Creating Scenarios
 - Easy to create complex scenarios involving multi layered relationships.
-  - FactoryGuy supports passing record instances to create relationships for making other records.
+  - Can user record instances to create relationships for making other records.

  Example:
 ``` javascript